 - Short-term impacts.
 To what extent did Opening Doors programs improve short-term effects on education, health, civic engagement, and personal development outcomes?
 Education outcomes examined include semester-to-semester persistence, credits earned, and academic performance.

 - Long-term impacts.
 To what extent did Opening Doors improve long-term effects on education, including persistence in college, degree receipt, and transfer to four-year institutions?
+Did the program affect earnings and employment outcomes?

 - Cost.
 How much did the program cost?
 What is the cost-effectiveness of the program, given its impacts on participants?